micheleciciolla/medrob-project/README.md

 ## Running the test

-First open the finalScene.ttt scene and run it
-Then open finalScript.m and run.

 ```
-you can disable the plot
+open finalScene.ttt first, run it, open finalScript.m then
 ```

 ## Video Demo